-Centerstone to Host Ryan Hampton at October Spotlight Series Event
+Centerstone to host Ryan Hampton at October Spotlight Series event

 Don't miss our top stories and need-to-know news everyday in your inbox.

+“Centerstone is excited to share Ryan’s message throughout our treatment regions in Illinois,” said Centerstone Director of Advancement Jocelyn Popit.

-Registration for the October Spotlight Series events is open.
+Registration for the October Spotlight Series events is now open.
+Seating will be limited, and early registrations are encouraged.
 There will be no charge to attend the events, but reservations are required.
 The events will feature appetizers, drinks, networking, and Hampton’s presentation.
-Registration is available at ryanhamptonalton.eventbrite.com.
+Registration is available by calling 855-306-3560 ext.
+7817, emailing Jocelyn.popit@centerstone.org, or visiting:

 About Centerstone